Learning Goal-Oriented Vision-and-Language Navigation with Self-Improving Demonstrations at Scale: Introduction

-Extensive experiments show that the agent's self-demonstrations not only consistently outperform shortest-path demonstrations on both image-goal navigation and VLN tasks but also benefit both pretraining and finetuning.
-The agent improves steadily with higher-quality self-demonstrations generated by stronger agents at each iteration, and this loop can be continued by introducing more environments.
-With our final SID data, a simple navigation agent such as DUET~\citep{chen2022duet} achieves state-of-the-art performance on goal-oriented VLN tasks, including REVERIE and SOON.
+Extensive experiments show that the agent's self-demonstrations not only consistently outperform shortest-path demonstrations on image-goal navigation and VLN tasks but also benefit both pretraining and finetuning.
+The agent improves steadily with higher-quality self-demonstrations generated by the stronger agent at each iteration, which can be continued by introducing more environments.
+With our final SID-VLN data, a simple navigation agent such as DUET~\cite{chen2022duet} achieves state-of-the-art performance on goal-oriented VLN tasks, including REVERIE and SOON.
 Notably, it reaches a 50.9\% success rate on SOON, exceeding the previous approaches by a significant margin of 13.9\%.
-Generally, our contributions can be listed as follows:

-\begin{itemize}[leftmargin=*] \item We present \textbf{Self-Improving Demonstrations (SID)}, a novel iterative approach that enables a navigation agent to learn robust exploration strategies with demonstrations from its own successful trajectories, averting the dependence on costly human annotations for exploration data.
+We also empirically verify the strong transferability of SID-VLN trajectories on object-goal navigation and VLN-CE~\cite{krantz2020beyond}.
+Our contributions can be listed as follows: \begin{itemize}[leftmargin=*] \item We present \textbf{Self-Improving Demonstrations (SID)}, a novel iterative approach that enables a navigation agent to learn robust exploration strategies with demonstrations from its own successful trajectories, averting the dependence on costly human annotations for exploration data.

 \item We provide large-scale exploratory language-goal trajectories along with a capable navigation agent that can be used to generate additional exploration paths, which is the first to offer transferable large-scale demonstrations on exploration strategies, filling a critical gap in goal-oriented navigation.